Storm (Marvel Comics): 1980s: Punk look and loss of powers

-By 1986, the question arose of whether the X-Men would be led by Storm or by Cyclops, who was now married to Madelyne Pryor and an expectant husband.
-The two settled the matter in a duel in the Danger Room that saw Storm victorious.
-It was later revealed during the "Inferno" storyline that Madelyne's nascent psychic abilities had emerged during that duel, unbeknownst to her or anyone, and that she had subconsciously used those abilities to influence the duel.
+By 1986, the question arises of whether the X-Men should be led by Storm or by Cyclops, who was now married to Madelyne Pryor and an expectant husband.
+The two settle the matter in a duel in the Danger Room that saw Storm victorious.
+J. Andrew Deman describes other instances in which Storm establishes her power and authority by commanding or overruling "highly masculinized white characters," such as Wolverine.

+Marc Silvestri became the primary artist of Uncanny X-Men in the late 1980s.
+Regarding Storm, he said that "She has a certain attitude that's tough to capture without dropping into clichés and certain poses. ...
+You have to have an unusual energy level the day you have to draw Storm."

 During the 1988 "Fall of the Mutants" storyline, Storm is trapped in another dimension with Forge, who restores her elemental powers.
-Following her rejoining the X-Men, they defeat a demonic enemy called the Adversary, in a battle in which the public believes the X-Men have died.
-They survive, with the help of the celestial being known as Roma.
-Using a spell Roma has cast upon them to be invisible to electronic equipment, the X-Men set up new headquarters in a small frontier village in the Australian Outback, after expelling a group of mutant-hunting cyborgs called Reavers who had been living there.
-Storm is captured by the cyborg Nanny.
-Although believed slain in that encounter, she resurfaced, having become amnesiac as a result of being physically regressed to childhood by Nanny.
+Following her rejoining the X-Men, they fight a demonic enemy called the Adversary.
+While they defeat the Adversary, the battle creates the public appearance that the X-Men have all died.
+In fact, they have survived with the help of a celestial being known as Roma.
+Roma casts a spell on them to be invisible to electronic equipment.
+The X-Men set up new headquarters in a small frontier village in the Australian Outback, after expelling a group of mutant-hunting cyborgs called Reavers who had been living there.
+Storm is captured by Nanny and Orphan-Maker.
+Although believed slain in that encounter, she resurfaces alive but bodily regressed to childhood by Nanny, with accompanying amnesia.
 She is hunted by the evil telepath Shadow King and framed for murder, and finally returns to thieving.
-While she slowly starts to regain her memories, she meets with Gambit and they return to the X-Men together.
+While she slowly starts to regain her memories, she meets with a new character, the Cajun mutant Gambit, and they return to the X-Men together.

-In the following arc, "The X-Tinction Agenda", she is kidnapped by the mutant-exploiting nation of Genosha and is temporarily transformed into a brainwashed slave, but in the end, is restored physically and mentally to her adult prime.
+In the following arc, "The X-Tinction Agenda", she is kidnapped by the mutant-exploiting nation of Genosha and is temporarily transformed into a brainwashed slave.
+In the end, however, she is restored physically and mentally to her adult prime.